The Samsung Frame TV Drops to Record-Low Prices at Amazon

-The Samsung Frame TV Drops to Record-Low Prices at Amazon: Save Up to $1,300 Right Now
+The Samsung Frame TV Drops to Record-Low Prices at Amazon: Save Up to $1,310 Now

 If you're looking to supercharge your home entertainment setup this week, one of our favorite TVs is being majorly marked down.
 Samsung is offering up to $800 off the ultra stylish Frame TV.
-The biggest savings however are actually at Amazon where the Samsung Frame TV is on sale for the lowest prices we've ever seen.
-Right now, you can save up to $1,300 on six different sizes of the 2022 model of Samsung's stunning 4K TV.
+The biggest savings however are actually at Amazon where the 2022 Samsung Frame TV is on sale for the lowest prices we've ever seen.
+Right now, you can save up to $1,310 on six different sizes of Samsung's stunning 4K TV.

 Featuring vibrant picture and sound that are both automatically optimized, the Frame TV utilizes Quantum Dot technology to present a gorgeous picture and lifelike color that always stays natural and true.
-Samsung's artful Frame TV is not only one of the most visually stunning QLED TVs out there, but you can also easily stream your favorite TV show or movie from the built-in Tizen interface.
+Samsung's artful Frame TV can not only stream your favorite TV show or movie from the built-in Tizen interface, but it is one of the most visually stunning QLED TVs out there.
 Shop all the best Frame TV deals at Amazon and Samsung, below.

 Save up to $1,300 on the 85" Frame TV at Amazon and Samsung.